Real Talk: Am I The Only One Working Through Trust Issues While Recove – Journaling is Self-Care LLC

 In the case of healing from trust issues, longer hugs, conversations with more depth, enriching bonds, and more love and compassion are on the other side of letting go.

 Yes, the risk of betrayal and heartache is there.
 But when isn’t it?
-I leave my house all the time despite the high chances that I could be the next victim of a violent crime on the 10 'o'clock news.
+I leave my house all the time despite the high chance that I could be the next victim of a violent crime on the 10 o'clock news.

 We have to draw a line between allowing the fear of the unknown to trap us and simply living our lives.